Justice for Tony Greenstein

-On 5 January 2026, Tony Greenstein goes on trial at Kingston Crown Court accused of ‘support for terrorism’ for backing Palestinian resistance against colonial occupation, the decades-long siege of Gaza and genocide.
-He is one of thousands who have been arrested under a government crackdown that redefines terrorism as opposition to the government’s foreign policy.
+On 18 August 2026*, British activist Tony Greenstein goes on trial at the Kingston Crown Court in London accused of ‘support for terrorism’ for backing Palestinian resistance against colonial occupation, the decades-long siege of Gaza and genocide.
+He is one of thousands who have been arrested under a UK government crackdown that effectively redefines terrorism as opposition to the government’s foreign policy of supporting genocide.
 Authoritarianism is rising, and we must act to defend our freedoms before it is too late.
 Our struggles are interconnected: an injury to one is an injury to all.

 Who is Tony?

-Tony Greenstein is a 72-year old grandfather.
+Tony Greenstein is a 72-year old grandfather and carer.
 He is a Jewish socialist activist, writer, and trade unionist.
 He has a decades-long track record of fighting for social justice and equality, and opposing racism, fascism, colonialism, and imperialism.
 He has worked through grassroots organising, public scholarship, community-based action and charitable initiatives in solidarity with Palestine and other struggles against oppression.

 Why is Tony on trial?